d18w/d18w.github.io/research.md

 <li><a rel="prefetch" href="https://drive.google.com/file/d/1w7wLT3YlOGeNgGeZqwUWz2tQsRkOIQ0_/view?usp=sharing">Understanding Consumer Behavior by Big Data Visualization in the Smart Space Laboratory</a>.
 Peter Yau, Hok Luen Woo, Ming Sum Lam, and Dennis Wong.
 In Proceeding of the 5th International Conference on Big Data and Computing (ICBDC), 2020.</li>

-<li><a rel="prefetch" href="https://drive.google.com/open?id=1YZwHKGoRXT5Y2Bu7BXD1YrjUhHjK5aA1">SNudge: A Slidebar Nudge for users to practice better habits for mobile fingerprint authentication</a>.
-Joon Han and Dennis Wong.
-In Proceeding of the 24th IEEE Pacific Rim International Symposium on Dependable Computing (PRDC 2019), 2019.</li>